gracelang/language/languageSpec/spec.md

 	the number of underscores between the parentheses being the number of parameters of the part.

+1. A method can be named by a single identifier suffixed with `:=`; this form of name is conventionally used for writer methods, both user-written and automatically-generated, as exemplified by `value:=` below.
+Such methods _always_ take a single parameter after the `:=` so their canonical name is something like `value:=(_)`.

-2. A method can be named by a sequence of operator symbols.
+1. A method can be named by a sequence of operator symbols.
 	Such an "operator method" can have no parameters, in which case the method is requested by a prefix operator expression.
 	It can also have one parameter, in which